 The New Zealand Mathematical Olympiad (NZMO) consists of two rounds:

-Round One (the NZMO1): A take home exam (a set of 8 problems), which lasts approximately one month.
-Participation in the NZMO1 is open to any New Zealand intermediate or secondary level student.
-More detailed instructions and general information can be found here.
+Round One (the NZMO1): A take home exam (a set of 8 problems), which lasts approximately one month, starting in July.
+Participation in the NZMO1 is open to any New Zealand student.
+More detailed instructions and general information can be found in the regulations.

 There is no need to pre-register for the NZMO1.
 To participate simply download the problems from this website once they are released and submit your solutions and contact details through the online form before the deadline.